vonfalk/storm-javavis/doc/02-Basic_Storm/04-Expressions.md

 ----------------------

 Basic Storm has support for automatic type casting, in a way that is similar to C++.
 However, in Basic Storm, less conversions are implicit.
-Automatic conversions only upcast types (ie to a more general type), or if a constructor is declared as `cast ctor(T from)`.
+Automatic conversions only upcast types (ie. to a more general type), or if a constructor is declared as `cast ctor(T from)`.
 For the built in types, very few constructors are declared like this, so Basic Storm does not generally do anything unexpected.